Boris Johnson faces Tory party investigation over burka comments

 There have been accusations that the remarks he made are racist, but Scotland Yard chief Cressida Dick said that while many have found the remarks offensive, officers have found he did not commit an offence.

-Johnson has as yet refused to apologise for, or retract the remarks.

-A spokesman for the Conservative Party said only: “The code of conduct process is strictly confidential.”

-But party rules make clear that formal complaints against Conservative representatives will be investigated “in a timely and confidential manner” by someone “with appropriate experience and no prior involvement in the complaint”.
+Tory party rules make clear that formal complaints against Conservative representatives will be investigated “in a timely and confidential manner” by someone “with appropriate experience and no prior involvement in the complaint”.

-“The investigation should be thorough, impartial and objective, and carried out with sensitivity and due respect for the rights of all parties concerned,” says the code of conduct.
+“The investigation should be thorough, impartial and objective, and carried out with sensitivity and due respect for the rights of all parties concerned."

+However, the party would not offer comment on Mr Johnson's case, saying "the code of conduct process is strictly confidential".